 - Takahashi LM, Kim AJ, Sablan-Santos L, et al. HIV testing behavior among Pacific Islanders in Southern California: exploring the importance of race/ethnicity, knowledge, and domestic violence.
 AIDS Educ Prev 2011;23(1):54-64.
 PubMed abstract.

-- The term men who have sex with men is used in CDC surveillance systems.
+- The term male-to-male sexual contact is used in CDC surveillance systems.
 It indicates a behavior that transmits HIV infection, not how individuals self-identify in terms of their sexuality.
 This fact sheet uses the term gay and bisexual men.